Revealed Preference Analysis Under Limited Attention: Experimental Application

 Columns 5 and 6 present the predictive success indices \citep[PSI, see ][]{selten1991properties,beatty2011demanding}.
 PSI is computed by taking the difference between the pass rate and the power index.
-Therefore, it corrects the pass rate for the probability of \say{false positive}.
-PSI takes values between -1 and 1, if PSI equals -1, then all real subjects failed the test while all random subjects passed; if PSI equals 1 then all real subjects passed the test while all random subjects failed.
+Therefore, it corrects the pass rate for the probability of false positive.
+PSI takes values between -1 and 1.
+If it is equal to -1, then all real subjects fail the test while all random subjects pass; and if it is equal to 1m then all real subjects pass the test while all random subjects fail.
 We present two versions of PSI for Bronars' and bootstrap power corrections.
-Considering the PSI performance we see that the third-order CLA ($|\Gamma|\ge 3$) and the fourth-order CLA ($|\Gamma|\ge 4$) models deliver the highest rates among all other models for bootstrap and Bronars' correspondingly.
+Considering PSI performance, we see that the $3^{rd}$-order CLA ($|\Gamma|\ge 3$) and the $4^{th}$-order CLA ($|\Gamma|\ge 4$) models deliver the highest rates among all other models for bootstrap and Bronars' correspondingly.
 The second-order CLA model that only requires a single comparison performs comparably well to $|\Gamma|\ge 3$ and $|\Gamma|\ge 4$ delivering the PSIs of .53 using Bronars' and .64 for bootstrap controls.
 The PSIs for the first-order CLA model (.04 for Bronars and .12 for bootstrap) and fully attentive behavior (.34) are significantly lower than those for the $|\Gamma|\ge 4$, $|\Gamma|\ge 3$, and $|\Gamma|\ge 2$ theories.